capactio/capact/cmd/och/README.md

 ## Overview

 Open Capability Hub (OCH) is a component, which stores the OCF manifests and exposes API to access and manage them.
 It can work in two modes:
-- Local mode - in this mode it exposes GraphQL API for managing TypeInstances (create, read, delete  operations),
+- Local OCH - in this mode it exposes GraphQL API for managing TypeInstances (create, read, delete  operations),
-- Public mode - in this mode it exposes read-only GraphQL API for querying all OCF manifests except TypeInstances.
+- Public OCH - in this mode it exposes read-only GraphQL API for querying all OCF manifests except TypeInstances.

 The OCHs are accessed via a GraphQL API.